-The peak body for Chinese medicine in Australia (AACMA at acupuncture.org.au) is about to release the results of The Acupuncture Evidence Project: A Comparative Literature Review.
+The peak body for Chinese medicine in Australia (AACMA at acupuncture.org.au) has released the results of The Acupuncture Evidence Project: A Comparative Literature Review.

 The conclusion of this review is that ‘acupuncture is twice as effective as standard care for sciatica, and more effective than all other interventions other than injecting a biological agent.’
 1